VentGrey/Epitaph/README.md

 - Battery 0% was made by lowelllewolfe, please support her work by giving her a :heart: [here](https://www.instagram.com/lowelllewolfe/)
 - The Orchid wallpaper is a personal modification I made based on the "Orchid" album from the band *Opeth*
 - All "LeftWM" / "LeftOWO" One Dark wallpaper were made by me, from scratch.
 You can use those under the CC0 License (Public Domain).

+## Other Copyright Notices

+This software name and pictures don't intend to infringe copyright laws by illegally copying or claiming content that is not mine.
+This is made solely as a tribute to the band(s) I love and listen to, the original idea + artwork concept and registered trademarks are property of Katatonia and their registered trademark holders.

+Some bands that inspired this work are:
+- King Crimson (In The Court Of The Crimson King)
+- Camel (Mirage)